 Mercedes-Benz’s Unimog U 5023 truck has set a new world altitude record for wheeled vehicles by ascending 21,962-feet above sea level.
 The goal was to install four emergency radios at high-altitude campsites around the Ojos de Salado in Chile, currently the tallest active volcano on the planet, and summit at 22,615-feet.
 A pair of specially modified Unimogs with extreme off-road tires and big winch units were used.
-Read more for a three-part video series about the journey and additional information.

 To accommodate the Atacama Desert’s steep, mountainous terrain without falling over, the trucks were equipped with a system that enabled them to move weight forward and backward, thus modifying the vehicles’ centers of gravity on-the-fly.
 Matthias Jesche of Extrem Events led the expedition and managed to break his own altitude record, which was set in an older Mercedes Zetros during 2014.

 - This LEGO set for adults features a faithful model version of a vintage 1950s farm pickup truck, recreating its shape with rounded lines